 The YWCA Center for Safety and Empowerment, formerly the YWCA Battered Women’s Task Force, provides FREE and CONFIDENTIAL services to victims of domestic and sexual violence, stalking, and human trafficking in Shawnee, Jackson, and Wabaunsee Counties in Kansas.
-If you are outside our service area and need help, click here for other resources.
+If you are outside our service area and need help, see below for national resources.
 We offer safety, support and prevention.

 COVID-19 Response Update: